 What has been your experience with different communication formats and channels?

 Because the concepts and information in the Communication Materials may be new to your audience, using effective, trusted media and communication formats and channels is particularly important.

 What are the barriers to the changes in knowledge or behavior you want to see?
 How do you expect your messages to be perceived by your audience?
 For example, one health plan that used the Toolkit recognized that getting beyond the skepticism of its members was a critical component of their communication strategy.

 What can you do to facilitate changes in knowledge and behavior?

 Consider how you can have an impact on barriers by creating incentives (for example, financial incentives such as eliminating co-payments for primary care visits and increasing them for certain ER visits).

-What results are you anticipating?
+What results do you anticipate?

 If people make the changes you ask for, what do you hope will happen?
 What are the expected benefits to your employees or members?
 What are the expected benefits to your organization?
 Be clear about anticipated outcomes and benefits to establish trust with your audience.
 Outlining your anticipated results also helps you set incremental goals to track progress and assess whether you are moving in the right direction.